amnuts/opcache-gui/README.md

 #### Copy/clone this repo

-The easiest way to start using the opcache-gui is to clone this repo, or simply copy/paste/download the `index.php` file to a location which your web server can load.
+The easiest way to start using the opcache-gui is to clone this repo, or copy/paste/download the `index.php` file to a location which your web server can load.
 Then point your browser to that location, such as `https://www.example.com/opcache/index.php`.

 #### Install via composer

 You can include the files with [Composer](https://getcomposer.org/) by running the command `composer require amnuts/opcache-gui`.

-Once in your `vendor` directory, there are numerous ways in which you can use the interface.
+Once in your `vendor` directory, there are number of ways in which you can use the interface.
 For example, if you're using a framework such as Symfony or Laravel, you could load opcache-gui into a `Controller`.
 Your requirements of setting it up within your framework of choice will vary, so it's not really possible to detail how to do that within this readme... but I have faith in your ability to figure it out!

 The namespace used for the class is `Amnuts\Opcache`, so once the dependency is in your `autoload.php` you can use the `\Amnuts\Opcache\Service` class.
 For example, you could do something like: